Infinitode/Infinitode/README.md

 ### Latest changes

+- Released `KeySynth Studio`!
+KeySynth Studio is a premium piano synthesia MIDI visualizer built for all creators.
+View it on our official itch.io page: https://infinitode.itch.io/, or view it directly: https://infinitode.itch.io/keysynth-studio.
 - Updated `LocalShare` with: new UI, staggered backoff for discovery mode, and bugfixes to avoid ID collisions.
 - Updated `Python Projects` with 3 new beginner projects and solutions.
 - We launched `Kode Magazine`!
 A tech and AI magazine with weekly updates: https://kode-magazine.netlify.app.